Update January 19, 2019

 Creating your first video is an exciting step.
 It can also be nerve-wracking.

-However, the pros to using video to market your online business far outweigh the cons.
+However, the pros to using video to market your business far outweigh the cons.
 Stepping into this medium is well worth the effort!

 Below are tips to help you: